How is a New District Attorney Impacting Criminal Cases?

 They are refusing to strike special allegations.
 They're doing whatever they can to block the new DA, basically saying that he is not acting in the interest of justice, that his actions are political, and that they don't see any justification for it.

-Probably the biggest argument against the policies in the San Fernando court and across Los Angeles County is that they're just a blanket policy without looking at each case individually to see whether or not the case warrants prison or the case warrants probation.
+Probably the biggest argument against the policies in the San Fernando court and across Los Angeles County is that they're just blanket policies that do not consider each case individually to determine whether it warrants prison or probation.

 New Policies Improve Chances to Avoid Prison